namanjangird97-ops/snacks-website-/README.md

 # snacks-website-
-i work on create  a snacks  website
+A responsive frontend design for a snacks and beverage shop.